cotejer/cotejer.github.io/_posts/2017-09-25-period-of-a-pendulum.md

 \end{equation}
 $$

-From this, we can insert everything into the integral of equation (10) and simplify.
+From this, we can insert everything into the integral of Equation \ref{fullPeriod} and simplify.
 Note here that I've omitted the prefactor in the front of the integral just to get things a little cleaner, but we won't forget about it.

 $$
 \begin{equation}